-NJ teacher fired over bloody anal sex gay blog
+Male NJ teacher fired over graphic blog about sex with a man

-MAHWAH — A high school English teacher and senior class advisor may have kissed his $79,000 job goodbye after sharing a blog post about his first sexual encounter with a man.
+MAHWAH — A high school English teacher and senior class adviser may have kissed his $79,000 job goodbye after sharing a blog post about his first sexual encounter with a man.

 Dennis Q. Miguel also engaged in other “acts of unbecoming conduct,” according to an arbitrator’s November decision that supports the district terminating him.